mmechtley/psfMC/README.md

 psfMC
 =====
-MCMC 2D surface brightness modeling for quasar host galaxies
+MCMC 2D surface brightness modeling for quasar / host galaxy decompositions

 Usage is provided in docstrings, and an example model is provided in the `examples` directory.
 My Ph.D. thesis contains a more detailed discussion of the problem (simultaneous modeling of quasar point sources and host galaxies) and why I have made specific design decisions.
-My dissertation is freely available at the following URL:
+My dissertation is available open-access at the following URL:

 [*Markov Chain Monte Carlo Modeling of High-Redshift Quasar Host Galaxies in Hubble Space Telescope Imaging*]